emustudio/edigen/README.md

 ![Edigen Build](https://github.com/emustudio/edigen/workflows/Edigen%20Build/badge.svg)

 Edigen is a command-line tool which generates Java source code of:
- * an instruction decoder of an emulator
+ * instruction decoder of an emulator
  * and disassembler

 from a text file written in its own domain-specific language.